JP Morgan upgrades Cisco to overweight;shares rise

-Investment bank JPMorgan upgraded its recommendation for Cisco Systems to "overweight" and raised its price target for the network equipment maker on expectations of a rebound in public sector spending and improved margins in 2012.
+Jan 3 Investment bank JPMorgan upgraded its recommendation for Cisco Systems (CSCO.O) to "overweight" and raised its price target for the network equipment maker on expectations of a rebound in public sector spending and improved margins in 2012.

 Cisco stock was up 3.4 percent to $18.65 in midday trading in New York on Tuesday.